Derek Minter

 Derek Minter (27 April 1932 – 2 January 2015) was an English Grand Prix motorcycle and short-circuit road racer.
 Born in Ickham, Kent, with education starting in nearby Littlebourne, he was versatile rider who rode a variety of machinery between 1955 and 1967 at increasing levels of expertise and in varying capacities and classes.

-His best season was in 1958 when he finished the year in fifth place in the 500 cc World Championship.
-In 1960, Minter won the North West 200 race in Northern Ireland.
+Minter's best season was in 1958 when he finished the year in fifth place in the 500 cc World Championship.
+In 1960, he won the North West 200 race in Northern Ireland.
 In 1962, he won the Isle of Man 250 cc Lightweight TT.

 The early days

 Minter was born in the small village of Ickham and attended Littlebourne Primary School, followed by Sturry Central secondary school in Sturry village.
 He learned to grow fruit and vegetables on the school allotments, and also worked on a local fruit farm during his school holidays.

 Minter started his working life as an apprentice electrician at a coach company but worked evenings and weekends as a farm labourer to earn the extra money needed to buy his first bike in 1948, a 350 cc BSA which he also used for trials riding.

 After National Service in the Royal Air Force, Minter worked for motorcycle dealer Ray Hallet at Hallets of Canterbury.
 Hallet had been a road race and grass track rider and Minter accompanied him to the Isle of Man as his mechanic for the Manx Grand Prix.
 Hallet provided Minter with a CB34 500 cc BSA Gold Star which was prepared for racing and stripped of unnecessary weight, but retained the standard, roadster-based equipment and had no race fairing.

 Minter raced the Gold Star in 1955, initially entering non-expert races then progressing to expert races where the competition rode Manx Nortons and Matchless G45s.
 His performances in 1956 impressed Ron Harris, MV Agusta importer and proprietor of Wincheap Garages, who employed Minter as a car mechanic, and created a team providing Minter with 350 cc and 500 cc Manx Nortons.